 The UK government consists of more than 20 ministerial departments plus a similar number of non-ministerial departments as well as more than 300 agencies and other public bodies.
 This complex and wide-ranging network of organisations offers plenty of scope for employment and progression, both for school leavers and for graduates from all degree backgrounds.
 Alternatively, there are more than 400 local authorities in the UK, delivering services to communities everywhere from remote rural locations to major cities.

 Working for central or local government

 Want to work for central government?
 Consider applying for the Civil Service, which does the practical and administrative work of government.
 The highly sought-after Civil Service Fast Stream recruits graduates to work in in many different roles in a range of government departments, with specialist programmes in everything from providing the government with statistics to training to work in the Houses of Parliament.
-However, the Civil Service also runs two apprenticeship schemes.
+However, the Civil Service also runs a fast track apprenticeship scheme.

 Around half of all civil servants are involved in providing services directly to the public, such as paying benefits and pensions, running employment services, staffing prisons and issuing driving licences.
 Other civil servants work on the development and implementation of government policy and include analysts and project managers.
 The Civil Service is politically impartial and independent of government.

 Professionals from a range of specialist backgrounds, such as lawyers and scientists, are recruited to work for central government.
 There are currently 25 recognised professions within the Civil Service, covering areas such as corporate finance, tax, IT, communication, internal audit, planning inspection and social research.